0cjs/www.configurationiscode.com/src/about/index.md

 ---
-title: Configuration is code!
+title: Configuration Is Code!
 template: page.jade
 ---

-Configuration is Code
+Configuration Is Code
 =====================

 Many developers seem to think that the text in configuration files,